 - Hope to make better, instinctive decisions – faster.

 - Need to deal with challenging situations where you don’t want to lose your composure and want to handle things with grace.

 - Would like to reconnect with your gentle nature.

 Animal totems are helpful talismans that embody the special gifts and protective powers of the animals they represent.
 For example, a deer totem is a good luck symbol for bringing more grace, beauty, and gentleness into your life.
 It’s also a helpful symbol to remind you to be quick on your feet and to be able to act on good opportunities that come your way.
 Furthermore, the deer totem is a helpful symbol for reaching for a higher state of consciousness.

 If you dream of a deer or a herd of deer and you wonder what your dream could be telling you, consider first the emotions you felt in your dream.
 Dream meanings and interpretations are personal to every individual, however, one thing we all have in common is that our subconscious emotions don’t lie to us.

-A deer tattoo can tell the world that you are gentle person who goes by your instincts and who values your ability to tune into the spirit world.
+A deer tattoo can tell the world that you are gentle person who goes by your instincts and that you value your ability to tune into the spirit world.
 It can also symbolize that you like to be quick, agile, and light on your feet.
-A deer tattoo can also signify that you are a spiritual person who is devoted to your higher power and your calling here on Earth.
+In addition, a deer tattoo can signify that you are a spiritual person who is devoted to your higher power and your calling here on Earth.
 Tattoos are deeply personal to the person who wears them.
 But hopefully understanding more about deer symbolism and folklore can bring deeper meaning to your tattoo.